Fast Flux Entangling Gate for Fluxonium Circuits: Unitary Dynamics

 The main factors contributing to gate errors in superconducting qubits are leakage to noncomputational levels, flux noise, and the decoherence.
-One advantage of the fast flux pulse gate is that the leakage can be greatly suppressed in fluxonium qubits, where the computational subspace is well separated from higher states, normally by several gigahertz, so flux pulses discussed in this paper do not drive state out of the computational subspace.
-According to numerical simulations, the probability of exciting to a noncomputational level in the middle of the gate operation is below $10^{-7}$ for any initial computational basis state.
-Due to such extraordinarily low leakage, our main concern for gate error is the error induced by nonunitary processes in the computational subspace, which is discussed in the next section.
+One advantage of the fast flux-pulse gate is that the leakage can be suppressed in fluxonium qubits, where the computational subspace is well separated from higher states, normally by several gigahertz, so flux pulses discussed in this paper do not drive state out of the computational subspace.